Marketers and an abundance of black swans

 Auckland and the North Island devastated by relentless atmospheric rivers of rain followed by Cyclone Gabrielle, to give two unpleasant examples.

 Unfortunately, that's not all.
-Here's what else Kiwis are facing in 2023: dramatically higher mortgage rates, likely to impact more and more people -- and have a direct effect, both on their disposable income and their perceptions of prosperity.
+Here's what else Kiwis have been facing: dramatically higher mortgage rates, likely to impact more and more people – and this has a direct effect, both on their disposable income and their perceptions of prosperity.

 General business expectations aren't that great either, with 73 percent of New Zealand businesses expecting economic conditions to deteriorate over the coming months, according to the NZIER Quarterly Survey of Business Opinion (Nov 2022-Jan 2023).